MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

    :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-ios/password-options-three.png" alt-text="Screenshot of the turn-on passkey support option in Microsoft Authenticator for iOS devices.":::

-1. Navigate back to the Authenticator app and continue.
+1. Return to Authenticator app and tap **Done**.
 Authenticator sets up passkey, passwordless, and MFA for sign in according to your work or school account policies.

    :::image type="content" border="true" source="media/howto-register-passwordless-passkey-direct-ios/passkey-added-ios.png" alt-text="Screenshot of setting up passkey, passwordless, and/or MFA for sign in using Microsoft Authenticator for iOS devices.":::

-1. After you see passkey added as a sign-in method for your account, tap **Continue** and you can now see the new account you added.
+1. You can see the new account you added in Authenticator.

    :::image type="content" border="true" source="media/howto-register-passwordless-passkey-direct-ios/new-authenticator-account.png" alt-text="Screenshot of a new account in Authenticator for iOS devices.":::